Auwate/taskmanager/README.md

 - REST API Structure
 - Customized exception handling and data transfer object responses
   - Includes the status code, message (including errors), timestamp, and data
-- Fully-functional CI/CD pipeline to test & build, push the latest image, and deploy the image on Azure App Service
+- Fully-functional CI/CD pipeline to test & build, push the latest image, and deploy the image on an Oracle VM
-- Unit & integration tests with simulate REST API interactions
+- Unit & integration tests with simulate REST API interactions with an H2 database
+- Cloud storage using Oracle SQL ADB (Autonomous database)
+  - Automatic data removal after 24 hours, and cascading deletion

 ## Planned Features